H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: Preliminaries

-In the H.265/HEVC coding standard, the Coding Unit (CU) is the basic building block of the intra-frame coding structure.
-Unlike the fixed macroblock structure in H.264/AVC, HEVC adopts an adaptive quadtree-based partitioning scheme to achieve finer rate–distortion optimization across different spatial regions.
-During encoding, each frame is first divided into multiple Coding Tree Units (CTUs), whose size is typically 64×64.
-For each CTU, the encoder recursively decides whether to further split it into smaller CUs, as shown in Fig. 3, and the partitioning process can be expressed as:
+In H.265/HEVC intra coding, each frame is first partitioned into Coding Tree Units (CTUs), typically with a size of $64\times64$.
+Within each CTU, a quadtree-based recursive partitioning structure is adopted to generate Coding Units (CUs) at different depth levels.
+Let the quadtree depth index be denoted as $Dh$, where $Dh=0$ corresponds to the CTU level.

-where $d$ denotes the depth level of the CU, and ${CU}^{(i)}_d$ represents the $i$-th CU at depth $d$.
-The CU partition decision is driven by the rate–distortion cost function (Rate-Distortion Cost), whose objective is to achieve an optimal trade-off between distortion and bitrate.
-For any candidate CU partition scheme, its rate–distortion cost can be expressed as:
+As illustrated in Fig.~\ref{fig:CU_quadtree}, the quadtree partition proceeds in a top-down manner, while the RDO decision is finalized in a bottom-up fashion.
+At each depth $Dh$, a CU of size $2^{-Dh}\!\times$CTU may either terminate the partitioning process or be further split into four equally sized sub-CUs at depth $Dh+1$, until a predefined minimum CU size is reached.
+The CU partition decision is governed by the rate--distortion optimization (RDO) mechanism.
+For a CU at depth $Dh$, two competing coding configurations are evaluated:

-where $D$ denotes the reconstruction distortion, $R$ the number of bits required to encode the CU, and $\lambda$ is the Lagrange multiplier related to the quantization parameter (QP).
-When the CU is further split, its total cost can be expressed as the sum of the costs of its sub-CUs, i.e.,
+\textbf{1) Non-split configuration.} When the CU is not split, intra prediction is performed within this block.
+Multiple candidate intra prediction modes are first evaluated using a fast cost metric, and a reduced candidate set is selected for full rate--distortion optimization.
+For each candidate mode $m$, the RD cost is computed as:

-where $J_k$ denotes the rate–distortion cost of the $k$-th sub-CU.
-The encoder compares $J_{split}$ with the cost without splitting, $J_{nosplit}$, to determine whether to further split the current CU.
-Therefore, the CU partition structure essentially reflects the encoder’s adaptive modeling of the spatial complexity of video content, and its spatial distribution exhibits prominent structural characteristics and hierarchical relationships.
+where $D(m)$ denotes the distortion between the original block and the reconstructed block under mode $m$, $R(m)$ denotes the total number of bits required to encode the intra prediction mode $m$ and associated syntax elements, and $\lambda$ is the Lagrange multiplier determined by the quantization parameter (QP).
+The optimal intra mode $m^{*}$ is selected by minimizing $J(m)$, and non-split RD cost of the CU is: